Custodial vs Non-Custodial Wallets for Crypto Ownership

 When you first step into crypto, one of the most important yet confusing topics you’ll encounter is wallet custody.
 You’ll hear phrases like “not your keys, not your coins” or “self-custody is the future,” but what do they actually mean?

 Well, the first step to understanding is being able to differentiate custodial and non-custodial wallets.
-Let’s walk through everything you need to know, from how each type works to when to use them.
+Let’s walk through everything you need to know, from how each type works to when to use them, and how non-custodial interfaces help you actually interact with Web3 without giving up control.

 Introduction to Crypto Wallets and Ownership